Sylvia Benton: Early life and education

 both St Margaret's Primary School in Polmont, Scotland and Wimbledon High School in London.
 From 1907 to 1910, Benton attended Girton College, Cambridge, studying the Classics.
 She represented Cambridge women and Girton College in hockey.
-Her tutor was K. Jex Blake.
-She gained only a low second class in her final Tripos in 1910, and it has been suggested that she, in some way, “got across” Miss Jex Blake, because of how strongly-minded she could be.
+Her tutor was Katharine Jex-Blake.
+She gained only a low second class in her final Tripos in 1910, and it has been suggested that she, in some way, "got across" Jex-Blake, because of how strongly-minded she could be.

 After Cambridge, she taught high school in Manchester and returned to Cambridge to gain a Teachers Training Certificate.
 Thereafter, she held teaching posts in schools at Oldham, Reading and Clapham for fifteen years.
 During this time she developed an interest in classical archeology and the study of Homer.